aimendurrani/Todo-App/README.md

 # Angular To-Do App

-A simple yet powerful To-Do application built with Angular, showcasing key concepts like data binding, event handling, and task filtering.
+A To-Do application built with Angular, showcasing key concepts like data binding, event handling, and task filtering.

 ---